I have worked for over 12 years in the entertainment and creative industries, and the contemporary arts.

 We define “health” broadly, as does the World Health Organization (WHO), as “a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.”

-After working closely with mothers, I came to understand there was a need to create a dialogue with other professionals who, as well, support women during this crucial time, who are not necessarily part of the art world, however, are directly part of the maternal experience and its outcome, health carers and birthworkers.”
+After working closely with mothers and birthing people, I came to understand there was a need to create a dialogue between people who experince birth, artists, academics and other professionals midwives and birth workers, who are not necessarily part of the art world, however, are directly part of the maternal experience and its outcome.”

 Mother Art Prize